 Commonly a deck cover may be either attached to or floated over your house's roofing system.
 Before your carpenter gets to work on the new construction, though, make sure that the existing roof is clean, free of debris, and in good repair.

 With a covered deck, you will limit your exposure to strong sunlight.
 This means you and your family will be more comfortable and reduce your exposure to harmful UV rays.

 You will be able to use the deck in all weathers.
 There can be something very cozy about sitting on your deck enjoying the sound and smell of a thunderstorm -- as long as you are not getting drenched, of course.
 The roof will also make your deck easier to maintain; you won't be constantly clearing off leaves in autumn and snow in winter.

 You will still be able to grill on your deck.
 A few cautions, though: Never burn charcoal on any wooden or plastic deck, whether covered or not -- it's a fire hazard.
 When using a gas grill, keep it as far from your house as possible for fire safety and make sure that you have adequate ventilation.

-You will be able to expand the use of your deck in more ways than one.
-Having a sheltering roof means that you can put newly sprouted seedlings outside earlier in the spring and gradually accustom them to life in the great outdoors before transferring them to your garden for the summer.
+You'll be able to expand the use of your deck in more ways than one.
+Having a sheltering roof means that you can put newly sprouted seedlings outside earlier in spring and gradually accustom them to life in the great outdoors before transplanting them in your garden for the summer.
 You can also set up a portable drying rack on your newly covered deck; taking advantage of sunny, breezy days throughout the year to air-dry your laundry will cut your electricity use considerably.